 The YnM for Adults

-The company website offers clear and helpful information that shows the coverage you’ll get from different blanket sizes.
-Some customers discovered the blanket they ordered was much smaller than they expected.
+Although both Amazon and the company website offer clear and helpful information that shows the coverage you’ll get from different blanket sizes, some customers discovered the blanket they ordered was much smaller than they expected.

 To avoid disappointment, read our section below about choosing the right size and weight.

 YnM has a special line of smaller-sized blankets for children.
 Children’s weighted blankets are available in 5-, 7-, and 10-pound weights.
 The 5-pound blanket measures 36″ x 48″, and the 7- and 10-pound blankets measure 41″ x 60″.
 To get a good fit for your child, see our section on choosing the right size and weight.

 When it comes to color and pattern options for kids, there is some variety, but the selection isn’t great.
 To date, options for the weighted inner blanket include a basic solid dark gray and several prints.

 Keep in mind, though, there is a rather large selection of cotton and minky duvet covers designed specifically for YnM’s smaller-sized children’s blankets.
 If you’re trying to match your child’s bedroom decor, you can search through the available covers for something suitable.

 1. Before you purchase a weighted blanket for your child, be certain the child is strong enough to move the blanket without assistance.